Preparing for New REAC Realities: A Time to Re-Exam Your Policies and Procedures

 - Risk analysis ratings to determine how frequently, and when, a property needs to be reviewed for its REAC readiness.

-This policy, and ones like it, are an important part of preparing for new, deeper analysis of physical compliance.
-Previous results, as hard-won as they may have been, were built on an older set of expectations and procedures, and continuing to use those approaches could expose owners/agents to non-compliance.
-With new levels of scrutiny on physical conditions of HUD and Tax Credit properties, owners/agents need to bring a new level of seriousness to maintenance.
+This approach, and ones like it, are an important part of preparing for new, deeper analysis of physical compliance.
+Previous results, as hard-won as they may have been, were built on an older set of expectations and procedures.
+Companies that continue to use those approaches could expose themselves s to non-compliance.
+With new levels of scrutiny on HUD and Tax Credit properties, owners/agents need to bring a new level of seriousness to maintenance.

 In the coming years, there are more reforms to REAC expected; owners/agents need to take this moment to take a careful look at their policies and procedures.
 Are the standards of owners/agents based upon past expectations, or what the future holds?
 If owners/agents are preparing for the rules of the past, the future may contain high levels of risk and uncertainty.